kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/03-first-component.md

 Remove the `alert('yo');` and comment in our React import

-**rule** - Components are always Capitalized
-They can be used more than once
+**rule** - Components are always Capitalized and they can be used more than once

 **rule** - Every Component needs at least one method and that is the `render()` method.
 When a Component gets rendered to a page, it will ask that Component what HTML should I display